-39.1 The Trust shall establish a Committee of Group Non-Executive Directors (at least one of whom that has competence in accounting and/or auditing and recent and relevant financial experience) as an Audit Committee to perform such monitoring, reviewing and other functions as are appropriate.
+- 39.1 The Trust shall establish a Committee of Group Non-Executive Directors (at least one of whom that has competence in accounting and/or auditing and recent and relevant financial experience) as an Audit Committee to perform such monitoring, reviewing and other functions as are appropriate. - 39.2 The Group Chairman should not be a member of the Committee. - 39.3 The Group Deputy Chairman and/or the Group Senior Independent Director shall not chair the Committee.